 Herbed Roasted Brisket with Horseradish-Cranberry Sauce

 Slow-roasted beef brisket seasoned with garlic and fresh herbs, served alongside a zesty horseradish and cranberry sauce to brighten this Passover classic.
-This jewish-inspired passover ready in about 255 minutes pairs beef brisket, minced garlic cloves, olive oil for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 450 calories and feeds 8, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This jewish-inspired passover ready in about 255 minutes blends beef brisket, minced garlic cloves, olive oil into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 450 calories and feeds 8, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Prep: 15 min Cook: 240 min Serves 8 Jewish cuisine 450 cal/serving